California - nevada circle tour

 This circle tour was run by Trains Unlimited in June

 2006.
 There were a few long days on the bus but the railways

 visited were well worth the trip.
-There were also no shortage of
+Our bus driver owned the whole

 standard and narrow gauge venues, both ancient and modern.

 In particular, the integration of mainline Amtrak, suburban